DIT168-Group3/DIT168/README.md

 ## Introduction

 The purpose of this repository is to be used for developing a software that controls self-driving vehicle by working on an embedded system that can be divided into subsystems.
 The vehicle should be able to detect and follow lane by using its sensors.
-Also, the vehicle will be able to use vehicle-to-vehicle (V2V).
+Also, the vehicle will be able to use vehicle-to-vehicle (V2V) technology.
-To accomplish the project’s goal, the project will be designed and implemented using C/C++ programming languages, in addition to, the teacher has provided useful library that is necessary to use which can be found at OpenDaVINCI .
+To accomplish the project’s goal, the project will be designed and implemented using C/C++ programming languages, in addition to, the teacher has provided a useful library that is necessary to be used during the project and it can be found at OpenDaVINCI .
 Not to mention that the quality standards for this project are very important alongside testing and evaluating it.

 *****************************************************************************************************